 Installing Let’s Encrypt SSL Certificate

-Securing your Apache server with an SSL certificate is a must for safe client-server connections.
+Securing your Apache server with an SSL certificate is necessary for safe client-server connections.
 Let’s Encrypt provides a free, automated SSL certificate.
-To start, ensure the CRB repository is enabled and the EPEL repository is installed.
+First, ensure the CRB repository is enabled, and the EPEL repository is installed.
 The installation process varies slightly between CentOS Stream 9 and 8.

 For CentOS Stream 9: